ZhekaHauska/him-agent/README.md

 cd htm.core
 pip install .

-#  cd to the hima subdirectory in the project root and install hima package
+#  cd to the epm subdirectory in the project root and install epm package
 cd <hima_project_root>
 pip install -e .
 ```